mathexl/ceylon/README.md

 python ceylon.py --revert-nosave --version=TIMESTAMP cool_class --file=home.css
 ```

+Use `--tag` again for a native tag.
 Obviously, finding out the version can be a bit of a pain, so instead check out the next section:

 ### Create Static Versions of Multiple Classes